najm-h/DDSF-UNet/README.md

 ```
 Filenames must match between raw and reference images for paired evaluation.
 The LSUI train/test image-ID files and the selected RUIE-T78 image-ID list are provided in the `splits/` folder.

+## DDSF-UNet Architecture

+The overall architecture of DDSF-UNet is shown below.
+The framework consists of the main encoder-decoder architecture, the multi-residual module, the dual-domain fusion module, and the strengthen-operate-subtract feature reconstruction module.

 ![DDSF-UNet Architecture](DDSF_UNet_model.png)